 Guatemala is the birthplace of one of the tastiest avocado varieties in the world.
-This nutty and buttery fruit makes a great component for both sweet and savory dishes.
+Various savory and sweet dishes worldwide use avocado, especially this nutty and buttery kind.

 Native Guatemalan avocado trees are known for producing large, thick-skinned avocados with buttery flesh.
 In Guatemala, you will often hear the word “Guatemalteca” coming from vendors when talking about avocados.
 This is an umbrella term for different avocado varieties.